BANNER2008_Hallowe ART_VelociCoaster BlueBlock190_NewThree

 Open: Year Round

-Note: The Universal Orlando resort consists of two theme parks, one waterpark, four hotels and the Citywalk retail and entertainment zone.
+Note: The Universal Orlando resort consists of two theme parks, one waterpark, several hotels and the Citywalk retail and entertainment zone.

 Newest Attractions: